 The SPCC plan must describe oil spill prevention methods.
 Within this section, discuss inspection procedures, training, tank containment, facility security, and locking equipment.
 Training must occur annually so that your personnel who interact with oil or oil products understand safe operations and the necessary procedures if a spill occurs.

 As training requirements indicate, you need to be prepared for the worst-case scenario.
 The SPCC plan must contain emergency details: the steps that should be taken if a discharge occurs, and up-to-date contact information for anyone who should be contacted.

 Finally, SPCC requirements are not “one-size-fits-all” but will be based on an assessment of whether you are a Non-Qualified, Qualified Tier I, or Qualified Tier II facility.
 Your oil discharge history, storage container volume, and overall aboveground storage capacity will determine which of those classifications applies to your facility.

 How Do You Certify Your SPCC Plan?
 Do You Need A PE?

 You may need to get a licensed professional engineer to certify your plan (see below for exceptions).
 PE certification is a verification of the following five statements by the professional engineer reviewing the SPCC plan:

-- The PE or an official agent have inspected the site in person;
+- The PE or an official agent has inspected the site in person;

-- The PE is knowledgeable on full stipulations of the SPCC rule;
+- The PE is knowledgeable on the full stipulations of the SPCC rule;

-- The SPCC plan is suitable to the specifics of the facility;
+- The SPCC plan is suitable for the specifics of the facility;

 - Routine examination and testing protocols are included within the document; and